Typetura/CSS-Initiatives/src/pages/ruleset-interpolation/explainer.md

     color: hsl(330, 96%, 15%);
   }
   to {
-    transform: 3rem;
+    font-size: 3rem;
     font-weight: 600;
     color: hsl(330, 96%, 45%);
   }
 }
 ```

-This is the same code Typetura uses, except it uses JavaScript to attach `resizeObserver`s to container elements, passing a `var(--width)` value into the animation delay function for better browser support.
+This is the same code Typetura uses, except Typetura uses JavaScript to attach `resizeObserver`s to container elements, passing a `var(--width)` value into the animation delay function for better browser support.

 ## Key scenarios